 The author contends that the conduct and publication of critiques of prior IS works is vital to progress in the discipline.
-The research methodology literature does not currently provide a sufficient basis for work of this nature.
-A project has accordingly been undertaken to identify the conceptual foundations for a research technique for the critical analysis of published works, and to formulate and test guidance for the conduct of such research.
+The research methodology literature does not appears not currently provide a sufficient basis for work of this nature.
+A project has accordingly been undertaken to identify the conceptual foundations for a research technique for the critical analysis of published works, and to propose operationalisation of the principles in the form of a customised research method for the conduct of one category of such research.

-The number of elements involved is considerable.
-In order to produce an article of conventional length, each section necessarily provides an overview only.
+A project of this nature inevitably involves a considerable number of elements.
+In order to produce an paper of conventional length, each section of necessity provides an overview only.
 Further details on most aspects are available in a small number of papers that have achieved publication to date, together with the author's Working Papers.

-The term `published works' is intended to encompass refereed articles in journals, refereed papers in conference proceedings, refereed chapters in academic books, and refereed academic books.
-It might reasonably be extended to papers in workshops and symposia, and for some purposes may include PrePrints or Working Papers published by institutions with appropriate standing, and possibly also research reports commissioned by government agencies, foundations, industry associations and perhaps individual corporations.
+The term 'published works' is intended to encompass entries in a wide variety of 'publishing venues', including at least refereed articles in journals, refereed papers in conference proceedings, refereed chapters in academic books, and refereed academic books as a whole.
+The works and venues might reasonably be extended to papers in workshops and symposia, and for some purposes may include PrePrints or Working Papers published by institutions with appropriate standing, and possibly also research reports commissioned by government agencies, foundations, industry associations and perhaps individual corporations.
 Some other forms of publication may be relevant, depending on the specific research purpose.
 For example, technical media or corporate white papers might be included, if the research purpose were to, for example, assess the impact of academic work on thinking among consultancies or within industry sectors.

-The venues that are `relevant to the IS discipline' depend on the context of the specific project.
-Beyond mainstream IS journals and conferences, venues used by particular reference and cognate disciplines may also be relevant, e.g. in management, social sciences, or computer sciences.
+Which publishing venues are 'relevant to the IS discipline' depends on the context of the specific project.
+Beyond mainstream IS journals and conferences, for example, venues used by particular reference and cognate disciplines may also be relevant, e.g. in management, social sciences, or computer sciences.

 A significant proportion of research involves the appraisal of content previously uttered by other people.
 This section briefly reviews categories of research technique whose focus is adjacent to the topic addressed in this paper.